ggakila/chrome_ext/README.md

 This document provides an overview of two endpoints used for screen recording functionality in a web application.
 These endpoints allow you to start and stop screen recording and send recorded video data to a server.
 Test the app here: [Preview here](https://helpmeout-previewpage-311b.vercel.app/previewpage)
+## Video tutorial

+Watch a quick tutorial on how to set up and use the screen recording extension on your browser Watch Video Tutorial Here: [Tutorial](https://drive.google.com/file/d/1WxquNTmJm6nTXVUmYNOvjPHeadL5To_B/view?usp=sharing)

 ## Start Recording Endpoint

 ### Description